adamgrzelak/vasp-plot-suite/vaspplotsuite/README.md

 contact@adamgrzelak.com

 ### Update history
-11.05.2022 - publication of version 1.0 Vasp Plot Suite as a whole<br>
+12.05.2022 - publication of version 1.0 Vasp Plot Suite as a whole on PyPI<br>
 11.05.2022 - publication of functional BandsApp<br>
 10.05.2022 - incorporated <code>matplotlib</code> widget into the main window<br>
 05.05.2022 - refactored the application to read <code>vasprun.xml</code><br>